 Sustainability Communities Report is presented by the League of Women Voters of Benton and Franklin Counties.

-Three ALSC Huddles coalesce regional sustainability network: 11 Community Partner Organizations clarify their mission support, recognize gaps & overlaps
+Three ALSC Huddles coalesce regional sustainability network: 11 Community Partner Organizations clarify their mission support, recognize gaps & overlaps.

-Business Development Climate Assessment assigned grade of “D” for sustainability (TRIDEC)
+Business Development Climate Assessment assigned grade of “D” for sustainability (TRIDEC).

-TRIDEC establishes Sustainability Task Force (Matt Mathes)
+TRIDEC establishes Sustainability Task Force (Matt Mathes).

-ALSC responds to the ‘Beer Falls’ development plan
+ALSC responds to the ‘Beer Falls’ development plan.

-City of Richland Planning Commission & City Council representation (Debby Berkowitz, Jim Wise, Carol Moser)
+City of Richland Planning Commission & City Council representation (Debby Berkowitz, Jim Wise, Carol Moser).

-ALSC (Alliance for a Liveable & Sustainable Community) forms, standing committees:
+ALSC forms, standing committees:

-Human Health, Transportation and Complete Streets, Technology Development & Energy, Outreach & Communication, Land Use (Tim Fredrickson/BFT)
+Human Health, Transportation and Complete Streets, Technology Development & Energy, Outreach & Communication, Land Use (Tim Fredrickson/BFT).

 First Community Forum to raise awareness among developers, policymakers, planners and all related professionals about sustainable development practice and how it benefits human health and economic development for communities.